The Complete Guide to a Successful Discovery Meeting

 It is also an excellent way to help both parties stay focused, as starting with criticism or complaints can lead to an argumentative and unproductive conversation.

-Focus on Pain Points and Challenges
+Focus on pain points and challenges

 One of the critical goals of a discovery meeting is to find out what the other person needs or wants.
 To get valuable information, ask questions about their pain points or challenges.
 For example, what problems are they trying to solve?
 What do they wish they could do better?